YINGZhenzhi/Autonomous-Penetration-Perception-for-Bone-Cutting-during-Laminectomy-LamiApp-/README.md

 All the code are available in Matlab.

+The force signals are obtain by Kistler force sensor and transported by an oscilloscope.
+The sound signals are obtained by a microphone.
+The surgical tool is Primado 2, serial communication rs232.

 Please try you own data and make some contribution.
 Contact the author for the example data.